Last Updated on June 27, 2022 by Laura Turner

 Yes.
 As a college student, microbiology fascinated me.
 I was lucky to do research with Dr. Charles Craig before starting medical school which helped solidify my goals.

 Now that you’re in your specialty, do you find that it met your expectations?

-Infectious disease and international medicine have far exceeded my expectations.
-Science, medical practice, exotic illness, diverse patients and uniquely curable patients make it quite fulfilling.
+Infectious diseases and international medicine have far exceeded my expectations.
+Science, medical practice, exotic illness, diverse patients, and uniquely curable patients make it quite fulfilling.

 Are you satisfied with your income?

 Of course, I am satisfied with my income.
 Actually, I would probably do this job for free…but don’t tell my boss.

 What do you like most and least about your specialty?

 Infectious disease is constantly evolving as a specialty.
 New knowledge is discovered every day and it’s wonderful to have the skills to apply for these spectacular advances.
 The paperwork is the least tasteful part of my profession, but it is hardly unique to medicine.

 If you took out educational loans, is paying them back a financial strain?